Frequently Asked Questions

 Are translation services available?

 Yes, either through a bi-lingual staff member or through a certified medical translation service.
-By these methods, we can communicate in over 200 languages.
+Through these methods, we can communicate in over 200 languages.

 Can faculty and staff be seen at the UCF Health Center?